rlaaals/ossp_project/README.md

 Today's look can provide you the random combination from your clothes in your closet

 # Login page
 In order to do the things mentioned above, you have to first signup and login.
+Click login.html.

 # Closet page
 After you login, you will enter to "closet" page, at first you can see there are just some buttons and nothing else.